| Dagstuhl seminar 02291: Aesthetic computing. From july 14 to 19,

 modeling the behavior and dynamics of software, or a physical system,

+to modeling the static information relations among concepts.
 The motivation for the workshop is best seen in light of the wave

 of rich, personalized sensory modes being made more economic by